 Online businesses expand into Germany, and their sales staff often need to speak German.
 Manufacturers, chemical and pharmaceutical companies, software businesses, and recruitment firms also prefer their business development staff to be able to speak German and understand the German business culture.
 These companies often see a rapid return on their investment in a German course.

 The German insurance industry is also quite significant, with many having a presence in London.
-Germans’ direct reports are often expected to learn German to understand the country’s culture.
+Germans’ direct reports often have to learn German to understand the country’s culture better.

 Sovereign wealth funds with offices in London often benefit from engaging a German tutor when transacting in Europe, as do hedge funds, private equity companies, and investment banks.